 A label, what for?

-Social finance being rather specific and novel, the French savor is entitled to know to what use his money is put.
-For this reason, the founders of Finansol were easily convinced of the need for a means of recognition of social investments their members promoted, with respect to more traditional investment plans or savings schemes.
+Solidarity-based finance being rather specific and novel, the French savor or investor is entitled to know to what use his money is put.
+For this reason, the founders of Finansol were easily convinced of the need for a means of recognition of solidarity-based investments their members promoted, with respect to more traditional investment plans or savings schemes.

 A trustworthy label